-With this in mind from our start in 2012 to now 2019 we have served approximately 120.
+With this in mind, from our start in 2012 to now in 2021, we have served approximately 180.

-Of that number of students we have found less than 10% do not meet our high standard of sustained change.
+Of that number of students we have found less than 10% who do not meet our high standard of sustained change.

 This means approximately 90% find themselves in a better position to continue improving their lives.

 Our students are not numbers.
-They are people that we come to care greatly for and are willing to go above and beyond to help.
+They are people we come to care greatly for and are willing to go above and beyond to help.

 This is why Northwoods is the best option for young men needing a chance to change and improve their lives.